arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Key Idea</b><br>

-Relational databases work by using data fields like IDs to allow us to find out data about a patient, or customer, or purchase order, or other thing we're interested in, by following the matching ID into other, **related** tables.
+Relational databases work by using data fields like IDs to allow us to find out data about a patient, or encounter, or purchase order, or other thing we're interested in, by following the matching ID into other, **related** tables.

 </div>

 --{{0}}--
+*********
 The primary benefit of the **relational database** model is the ability to use columns containing the same data (things like patient IDs) to create complex reports combining information from multiple tables.
 This enables users of the data to derive specific information from the data in highly customizable ways.

---{{1}}--
-Now that you have that background, you can think of SQL as the computer code (the "Language" in Structured Query Language) that you can use to ask explicit questions (the "Query" in SQL) about the information in your Relational Database.
+Now that you have that background, you can think of SQL as the computer code (the "Language" in Structured Query Language) that you can use to ask explicit questions (called "queries") about the information in your relational database.
+*********

 ### A Little Background